Derposoft/plot_hole_detection_next/README.md

 3. ~~Improve our metrics to include F1/prec/recall micro/macro~~

-4. Work on multiple continuity error datasets?
-1/5/10?
+4. ~~Work on multiple continuity error datasets?
+1/5/10?~~

 5. Generate our data

 6. Run baselines

+7. Generate our data with the KGs too >~<

-7. Run and tune our models
+8. Run and tune our models

 ### Steps to run: